vincycode7/Neuro-GA/WRITEUP.md

 The classic example of a mutation operator involves a probability that an arbitrary bit in a genetic sequence will be flipped from its original state.
 A common method of implementing the mutation operator involves generating a random variable for each bit in a sequence.
 This random variable tells whether or not a particular bit will be flipped.
 This mutation procedure, based on the biological point mutation, is called single point mutation.
 Other types are inversion and floating point mutation.
 When the gene encoding is restrictive as in permutation problems, mutations are swaps, inversions, and scrambles.

 The purpose of mutation in GAs is to introduce diversity into the sampled population.
 Mutation operators are used in an attempt to avoid local minima by preventing the population of chromosomes from becoming too similar to each other, thus slowing or even stopping convergence to the global optimum.
-This reasoning also leads most GA systems to avoid only taking the fittest of the population in generating the next generation, but rather selecting a random (or semi-random) set with a weighting toward those that are fitter.
+This reasoning also leads most GA systems to avoid only taking the fittest of the population in generating the next generation, but rather selecting a random (or semi-random) set with a weighting toward those that are more fit.

 == Implementation ==
 In this program, n gene values are selected by specifying a constant value *pop_prob* which is a value between zero and one, zero meaning to select no gene and one meaning to select all genes for mutation this value is specified by the user.
 After  genes to be mutated are selected, n random probabilities is generated to determine which gene finally becomes mutated.
-Any probability value that is greated than a specific threshold that is specified by the user will finally be mutated the rest will retain their initial values.
+Any probability value that is greater than a specific threshold that is specified by the user will finally be mutated the rest will retain their initial values.
 Mutation is done by passing current value of a gene through a sigmoid function that shrinks the value between zero and one.

                                                              <!-- ** Elitism ** -->